jfreboud/jfreboud.github.io/_drafts/2022-01-05-second-dimension.markdown

 The $ Convolution $ is an operation that combines **representations**, capturing spatial particularities.
 It links the semantic together with space.

- Yet, in this article, the different **kernels** we used were given "out of nowhere".
+Nonetheless, in this article, the different **kernels** we used were given "out of nowhere".
 In the next article, we will see what is missing in order for these **kernels** to be learned by the $ model $ itself.